 Supporting our Armed Forces

 At the Countess we are proud to support the armed forces.
-We have received the bronze award for the Defence Employer Scheme and will be working toward our silver award in the coming year.
-We have also pledged to ‘Step into Health’ to support service leavers and their families into NHS careers and we have strong relationship with our local barracks and the 208 Field Hospital supporting and promoting reservists.
+We have received the Silver award for the Defence Employer Scheme, we are working towards becoming Veteran Aware and have pledged to ‘Step into Health’ to support service leavers and their families into NHS careers.

-Meet the reserves currently working at the Countess below.
+Meet some of our reserves currently working at the Countess below

 “I actually joined the reserves 1989, before joining the regular army in 1991 til 1999.
 Having enjoyed the structure of the military it only made sense that whilst in a different job I reverted back to my original reservist commitment in 1999.
 Having spent time in the army I now really enjoy passing on my knowledge and experience in a range of areas that support the work that needs to be done.”